AISViz/AISdb/CONTRIBUTING.md

 ## Development Setup

 AISdb is a mixed Rust and Python project built with maturin.
-A working development environment needs:
+The maturin build also compiles the WebAssembly map client and bundles the web assets, so a working development environment needs the Rust, wasm, and Node toolchains in addition to Python.

-1. **Rust:** Install the stable toolchain via [rustup](https://rustup.rs/), then add the WebAssembly target:
+1. **Rust:** Install the stable toolchain via [rustup](https://rustup.rs/), then add the WebAssembly target and the wasm build tools:

    ```sh
    rustup target add wasm32-unknown-unknown
    cargo install --locked wasm-pack wasm-bindgen-cli wasm-opt
    ```

-2. **Node.js 20:** Required to bundle the web assets during the build.
+2. **Node.js 20:** Required to run `npm install` and the Vite builds that bundle the web assets during the maturin build.

 3. **Python 3.10 or newer:** Create a virtual environment and build the package in development mode: